akshaymehra24/akshaymehra24.github.io/_pages/about.md

 Research Interest
 ======
 <p style="text-align: justify;">
-To deepen the understanding of the robustness of machine learning models to different types of distribution shifts such as shifts induced by corrupted data, shifts induced by adversarial attacks, etc..
+To deepen the understanding of machine learning models' robustness to different distribution shifts such as shifts induced by corrupted data, shifts induced by adversarial attacks, etc..
 </p>

 Publications